Evaluating AI capabilities in detecting conspiracy theories on YouTube: Results

 \subsubsection{Performance of RoBERTa model}

-The fine-tuned RoBERTa model serves as a domain-specific baseline, demonstrating competitive performance in precision-recall trade-offs.
+We use a fine-tuned RoBERTa model as a domain-specific baseline, demonstrating competitive performance in precision-recall trade-offs as demonstrated in other works in the literature \cite{la2023retrieving}.
 Overall, the RoBERTa model was the best-performing model, showing favorable results even when compared to the largest LLMs.
 However, it has a decisive advantage: it was fine-tuned on the labeled dataset that it was later evaluated on.
 Although the model had never seen the test set before, the fine-tuning process adapted it to the dataset and the annotators' biases, making it perfectly suited to the task needs.

 The qualitative error analysis further reinforced this.
 Given the controversial nature of the assigned labels, models that understood dataset-specific nuances performed better.
 This raises a crucial question: would the RoBERTa model maintain its strong performance on an unseen dataset with different labeling biases and content characteristics?
 Additionally, it is important to note that the model was only trained in the imbalanced setting, meaning we do not have results for its performance in a balanced setting.